jiedong00/P/README.md

 2. Supervised_Learning_UFC_fight_predictions - I built some models to see how they would do predicting fights.
 I wanted to see I can improve on the current UFC model.

 3. Untitled8 - In this project I use unsupervised learning and anomaly detection to see if I can predict credit card fraud.

+4. senior_seminar2_heat_equation_final_version.pdf - This is a project I work on senior year where I used the Heat Equations to model runaway exothermic reactions.